dita-ot/dita-ot/README.markdown

 # DITA Open Toolkit [![Build]](http://travis-ci.org/dita-ot/dita-ot) [![Slack]](http://slack.dita-ot.org/)

-The _DITA Open Toolkit_, or _DITA-OT_ for short, is an open-source publishing engine for XML content authored in the _Darwin Information Typing Architecture_.
+_DITA Open Toolkit_, or _DITA-OT_ for short, is an open-source publishing engine for XML content authored in the _Darwin Information Typing Architecture_.

 Visit the project website at [dita-ot.org][site] for documentation, information about releases, and [download packages][dist].
 For information on additional DITA and DITA-OT resources, see [SUPPORT].